Yellow rain

-Yellow rain was a 1981 political incident in which the United States Secretary of State Alexander Haig accused the Soviet Union of supplying T-2 mycotoxin to the Communist states in Vietnam, Laos and Cambodia for use in counterinsurgency warfare.
+Yellow rain was a 1981 political incident in which the United States Secretary of State Alexander Haig accused the Soviet Union of supplying T-2 mycotoxin to the communist states in Vietnam, Laos and Cambodia for use in counterinsurgency warfare.
 Refugees described many different forms of "attacks", including a sticky yellow liquid falling from planes or helicopters, which was dubbed "yellow rain".
 The U.S. government alleged that over ten thousand people had been killed in attacks using these supposed chemical weapons.
 The Soviets denied these claims and an initial United Nations investigation was inconclusive.

 Samples of the supposed chemical agent that were supplied to a group of independent scientists turned out to be honeybee feces, suggesting that the "yellow rain" was due to mass defecation of digested pollen grains from large swarms of bees.
-Although the scientific evidence conclusively showed that yellow rain was not a Soviet chemical or biological weapon, the U.S. government has not retracted its allegations, arguing that the issue has not been fully resolved.
+Although the majority of the scientific literature on this topic now regards the hypothesis that yellow rain was a Soviet chemical weapon as disproved, the U.S. government has not retracted its allegations, arguing that the issue has not been fully resolved.
 Many of the U.S. documents relating to this incident remain classified.